Everything You Need to Know About Family-Based Treatment (FBT)

 FBT Centers the Family

 FBT differs significantly from traditional treatments for adolescent eating disorders.
 Earlier approaches to eating disorders suggested that parents caused eating disorders in their children—as far back as 1873 William Gull wrote that “relations and friends” were “generally the worst attendants” for patients with anorexia nervosa.
 During the 1960s and 1970s leading treatment models for eating disorders continued to blame parents, especially mothers.
 Through the twentieth century, many professionals continued to view eating disorders as a struggle for independence from a dysfunctional family system.
-Professionals as a standard practice removed patients from their families and sent them to treatment facilities.
+Professionals, as a standard practice, removed patients from their families and sent them to treatment facilities.

 Today this myth persists.
 Some providers continue to focus on unearthing a family problem that needs solving and helping a teen to individuate in order to recover.
 However, more recent research clarifies that families do not cause eating disorders.
 We now understand eating disorders to be complex illnesses caused by a complicated interplay of biological, psychological, and environmental factors.
-FBT is at the forefront of the research that demonstrates that families are not a detriment, but often an integral part of the solution to their teen’s or child’s eating disorder.
+FBT is at the forefront of the research that demonstrates that families are not a detriment but often an integral part of the solution to their teen’s or child’s eating disorder.

 The Problem with Traditional Eating Disorder Treatments